theogf/AugmentedGaussianProcesses.jl/README.md

 ## Install the package

-The package requires Julia 0.7
+The package requires Julia 1.0
-Run in Julia press `]` and type `add https://github.com/theogf/OMGP.jl`, it will install the package and all its requirements
+Run in `Julia` press `]` and type `add OMGP`, it will install the package and all its requirements

 ## Use the package